 The Shuar traditional way of managing biodiversity is based on a sense of being closely bound culturally, spiritually and economically to the forest.
-The sustainability of their form of land use has long since been put to the test (Münzel 1977, 1987).
-As traditional forest-dwellers, sustainable elements of biodiversity management can be found in (Fig. 25.4):
+The sustainability of their form of land use has long since been put to the test (MÜNZEL 1977, 1987).
+As traditional forest-dwellers, sustainable elements of biodiversity management can be found in (photo 1):

-• Their regulated practice of shifting cultivation, which - given the correspondingly long time for regeneration - is thought to conserve the soil and the vegetation.
-The system of cultivation and fallow on small rotating plots as shown in the sketch map (Fig. 25.5) has much in common with ecological succession in that it uses the successional process to restore the soil and the vegetation after use for farming (Kricher 1997, p.
-179).
-In the Shuar forest gardens the fallow periods last for about 24-30 years while the cultivation periods covers four years.
+- Their regulated practice of shifting cultivation, which given the correspondingly long time for regeneration is thought to conserve the soil and the vegetation.
+The system of cultivation and fallow on small rotating plots (fig. 5) has much in common with ecological succession in that it uses the successional process to restore the soil and the vegetation after use for farming (KRICHER 1997: 179).
+In the Shuar forest gardens the fallow periods last for about 24-30 years while the cultivation periods covers 4 years. - Their tending of forest gardens according to principles of agroforestry and mixed cropping with a high agrobiodiversity and a particular high breed variety of cul-